-CHI generally agrees with this priority, but has concerns with ONC's proposal to support provider adoption and use of health IT by requiring health IT use to participate in federal programs, investing in health IT, and making resources available to support adoption and use.
+CHI generally agrees with ONC's proposed Objective 4a, but has concerns with ONC's proposal to "support provider adoption and use of health IT by requiring health IT use to participate in federal programs, investing in health IT, and making resources available to support adoption and use."
 As we discuss above, ONC will more effectively reach this goal by providing the most flexibility to users of digital health tools possible, rather than requiring "use of Health IT" to participate in federal programs.
 HHS can take a meaningful step in this direction by enabling Merit-based Incentive Payment System (MIPS) participants to use non-CEHRT to accomplish MIPS goals.

-Promote secure health information that protects patient privacy
+• Objective 4d: Promote secure health information that protects patient privacy

-CHI generally urges for the advancement of both patient privacy and patient access.
+CHI generally supports the proposed Objective 4d and urges for the advancement of both patient privacy and patient access.
 CHI believes that a new Objective should be added to provide patients with a basic level of privacy and app transparency through health apps attest that patient data is accessed, exchanged, and used in a responsible way through use of: